A member organization founded in 1991 to advocate and promote the practice

 Antarctic Visitors - Friends or Foe?

-9 July - With frequent reports in the news about a changing Antarctic environment, IAATO welcomes questions about the possible impact of tourism.
+With frequent reports in the news about changing polar environments, IAATO welcomes questions about the possible impact of polar tourism.
 It's something we think about daily as we continue to work towards our mission of safe, environmentally responsible travel.
-Read our latest thoughts in response to a recent enquiry from one of IAATO's Facebook followers.
-This week also marks the annual opening of IAATO's ship scheduler, an essential tool for visitor management in Antarctica.
-(Image: John Chardine / IAATO).

 IAATO is at the 2018 Antarctic Treaty Consultative Meeting in Buenos Aires.